vanmars/pizza-parlor/README.md

 * Figure out why the background image takes a while to load after page refresh
 * Add white box for shopping cart total number to appear inside.
 * Eliminate bug with pizza submission form, adding small pizzas
+* Reconfigure the white text overlay on the menu cards to be responsive with other viewports

 ## Support and contact details